Circles of Sustainability: Porto Alegre, Vila Chocolatão project

 The Vila Chocolatão project refers to the 2011 resettlement of approximately 1,000 residents of the inner-city Vila Chocolatão slum in Porto Alegre, Brazil.
-The resettlement project of Vila Chocolatão commenced in 2000 in response to an imminent eviction of the community, with community members seeking resources and support to resettle through the city of Porto Alegre's renown participatory budgeting system.
+The resettlement project of Vila Chocolatão commenced in 2000 in response to an imminent eviction of the community, with community members seeking resources and support to resettle through the city of Porto Alegre's renowned participatory budgeting system.
 The lengthy preparation to resettle was led by a local cross-sectoral network group, the Vila Chocolatão Sustainability Network.
 The group was initially instigated by the Regional Court, TRF4 and consisted of the Vila Chocolatão Residents Association, local government departments, federal agencies, non-government organisations and the corporate sector.
-The project was supported by the City of Porto Alegre through the municipality’s Local Solidarity Governance Scheme.
-In 2006, the Vila Chocolatao resettlement project was recognised as a pilot project for the then new Cities Programme model with City Hall assembling a Critical Reference Group to identify critical issues and joint solutions to those issues involved in the resettlement.
+The project was supported by the City of Porto Alegre through the municipality's Local Solidarity Governance Scheme.
+In 2006, the Vila Chocolatao resettlement project was recognised as a pilot project for the then-new Cities Programme model with City Hall assembling a Critical Reference Group to identify critical issues and joint solutions to those issues involved in the resettlement.

 This long-standing collaborative project has been successful in rehousing a whole community of slum dwellers, it has also effected a restructuring of how the city approaches slums.
-The project ensured sustainability was built into the relocation through changes such as setting up of recycling depots next to existing slums and developing a formal recycling sorting facility in the new site, Residencial Nova Chocolatão, linked to the garbage-collection process of the city (an example of linking the sub-domains of ‘emission and waste’ and ‘organization and governance’); and establishing a fully resourced early childhood centre in the new community.
-The Vila Chocolatão Sustainability Network group continues to meet and work with the community post the resettlement.
+The project ensured sustainability was built into the relocation through changes such as setting up of recycling depots next to existing slums and developing a formal recycling sorting facility in the new site, Residencial Nova Chocolatão, linked to the garbage-collection process of the city (an example of linking the sub-domains of 'emission and waste' and 'organization and governance'); and establishing a fully resourced early childhood centre in the new community.
+The Vila Chocolatão Sustainability Network group continues to meet and work with the community post-resettlement.
 This network-led model is now being utilized by the City of Porto Alegre with other informal settlements.